 Amazon and other Cloud providers understand this and have services to accommodate bare metal server provisioning.
 That’s right, the Cloud isn’t only Virtual and it never was.

 There have always been bare metal builts for big data and other real-time processing from the beginning and virtualization was only used for applications and workloads fit for running on a VM.

-That said, VMware would like us believe anything and everything should be running on a VM but some have found out the hard way it’s not true.
+That said, VMware would like us to believe anything and everything should be running on a VM but some have found out the hard way it’s not true.
 We still need big beefy raw power!

-I admit many admins and engineers, including myself, in our excitement did get carried away and try to virtualize everything that wasn’t nailed down, oops…
+I admit many admins and engineers, including myself, in our excitement, did get carried away and try to virtualize everything that wasn’t nailed down, oops…

 Share your thoughts – should everything be virtualized?